Politically charged US-Iran in first Middle East World Cup

 The Mother of All Games Part II.

-“I hope that football makes a good contact and good relationship between people,” Iran’s Croatian coach, Dragan Skocic, said, “and that is what people expect of sport.”
+“(A) political group, but I’m not political,” Iran’s Croatian coach, Dragan Skocic, said.
+“I focus on football.
+I think this is the best way in sport and also we should give people the chance to make the situation better.”

-The hope will be for a repeat of the tranquility around the 1998 encounter in France when the Iranians brought white roses for their American opponents before winning 2-1.
+The hope will be for a repeat of the tranquility around the 1998 encounter in France where the Iranians brought white roses for their American opponents before winning 2-1.

 “It’s 24 years later from 1998 and further removed from the 70s and both nations have evolved tremendously since then,” U.S coach Gregg Berhalter said.
 “For us, it’s a soccer game.”